alphagov/styleguides/using-rubocop.md

 Using Rubocop is not compulsory for GDS Ruby projects.
 It is however highly recommended to enforce at least consistent use of whitespace and indentation.

-The [govuk-lint](https://github.com/alphagov/govuk-lint) Gem includes Rubocop and Cops that correspond to the GDS Styleguide.
+The [govuk-lint](https://github.com/alphagov/govuk-lint) Gem includes Rubocop and Cops that correspond to the GDS style guide.

 ## How to setup Rubocop